What to expect in the days after an (induced) abortion

 Cramping is common after a medication or procedural abortion

 Having sex after an abortion is entirely up to when you feel recovered and ready

 Abortion is common, safe, effective, and lifesaving (1).
 As a Board Certified Obstetrician Gynecologist (OB/GYN) who cares for all pregnant people, no matter their pregnancy outcomes, this is the most important thing I can say to anyone after their abortion.

 Although local laws across the world might require a clinic visit for an abortion, many people don’t need in-person visits to receive an abortion.
 Even more people don’t require in-person follow-up care after an abortion.
 This article will review what to expect after an induced abortion from the perspective and opinion of an OB/GYN who provides abortion care in diverse areas of the United States of America.
 This is not meant to be taken as individual medical advice or replace individual medical advice you may have received from your healthcare provider.

-Dr. Moayedi says: Contact your healthcare provider or seek help if at any point after your abortion you are soaking more than 4 pads in 2 hours, you are having pain that your medications cannot control, you have a fever over 100.4F/ 38 C, or you faint/ lose consciousness.
+Dr. Moayedi says: Contact your healthcare provider or seek help if at any point after your abortion you are soaking more than four pads in two hours, you are having pain that your medications cannot control, you have a fever over 100.4F/ 38 C, or you faint/ lose consciousness.